 The Ottumwa Regional Legacy Foundation’s Bright Ideas Community Enrichment Fund was established in 2011 to support charitable intentions of the various 501(c)(3) not for profit organizations that serve to enrich the quality of life for the residents of the City of Ottumwa and Wapello County.
+Embedded in all that we do is a commitment to advance the health, education and community vitality for our citizens.

 Eligibility Criteria for Grant Requests